White Collar Crimes in Pinellas County

 Since the Enron scandal and other high-profile cases, lawmakers in Florida and nationwide have enacted new laws and dedicated more resources to prosecuting white-collar crimes.
 The days of "Club Fed" or slap-on-the-wrist sentences are gone.
 Now, there are long terms in state prison with mandatory minimums.

 Early Intervention Can Make a Difference

-If you have been arrested, indicted by a grand jury, or suspect you are under investigation, contact us immediately.
-Hessinger & Kilfin Law emphasizes pre-filing interaction with prosecutors to get charges dismissed in unfounded cases, or to impact charging decisions so that our clients face less severe felonies or even misdemeanors.
+The Law Office of Timothy Hessinger emphasizes pre-filing interaction with prosecutors to get charges dismissed in unfounded cases, or to impact charging decisions so that our clients face less severe felonies or even misdemeanors.

-Our St. Petersburg criminal defense trial lawyers handle the full range of white collar offenses, including:
+Our St. Petersburg criminal defense trial lawyer handles the full range of white collar offenses, including: